-Immerse yourself in a theatrical tale
+Immerse yourself in a theatrical tale with Majuli theatre

-Majuli is famed for its theatre performances and when I was visiting, I was lucky enough to be here a the same time as the Delhi National School of Drama who were on tour.
-A famous institution that is one of its kind in India.
+Majuli is famed for its theatre performances and when I was visiting, I was lucky enough to be here a the same time as the Delhi National School of Drama was on tour.

 Of course, there were a few pauses to correct lines and dancing, but as it was the final rehearsal they had all the costumes on and it was pretty much perfect!

-Take a leap of faith and explore!
+Take a leap of faith and explore

-You’ll meander through endless fields, spot unusual wildlife, visit remote villages, meet friendly locals and have a whole blank chapter waiting to fill with Majuli adventures.
+You’ll meander through endless fields, spot unusual wildlife, visit remote villages, meet friendly locals, and have a whole blank chapter waiting to fill with Majuli adventures.

 The people here are honestly some of the most friendly I’ve ever met, even with the language barrier so meet some locals and explore their homeland.

-What to eat while on Majuli Island
+Best restaurants on Majuli Island

 There aren’t really many restaurants on the island.
 They are mostly Dhaba’s which is like a cheap local eatery.

-Despite the amount of food these are usually budget options.
+Despite the amount of food, these are usually budget options.
 Thali’s were anything from 70 – 150 rupees in North East India.

 Things to consider before you visit Majuli

 - The Phone signal is pretty bad here and wifi is pretty much non-existent.
 So, make sure you’re prepared for a few days going MIA.

-Be prepared for foggy mornings.
+- Be prepared for foggy mornings.
 The island is surrounded by water and in the morning time it’s shrouded by thick fog.
 This usually clears by around 10am or so.
 But, when I was trying to get off Majuli Island my ferry got stuck in the fog for over 3 hours.
 So, prepare for delays or leave when the fog has cleared.